-The trustees have complied with their duty in section 4 of the Charities Act 2006 to have due regard to the guidance on public benefit published by the Charity Commission (on their website) in exercising their powers or duties.
+The trustees have complied with their duty in section 17 of the Charities Act 2011 to have due regard to the guidance on public benefit published by the Charity Commission (on their website) in exercising their powers or duties.

-During 2012/13 the following activities relating to public benefit were undertaken:
+During 2013/14 the following activities relating to public benefit were undertaken:

-- 1 The education and learning of c.1050 pupils by c.140 teachers and other staff. - 2 Seeking to improve academic performance by raising educational standards and individual achievement. - 3 Providing high levels of pastoral care, personal coaching and family support. - 4 Developing educational links to the benefit of pupils with other educational providers.
+- 1 The education and learning of c.1050 pupils by c.140 teachers and other staff. - 2 Seeking to improve academic performance by raising educational standards and individual achievement. - 3 Providing high levels of pastoral care, personal coaching and family support. - 4 Developing educational links to the benefit of pupils with educational providers and other local stakeholders.